SpiritsHandpicked by IWSC

 Handpicked by IWSC

 Cognac is a byword for luxury and indulgence.
-It has a rich history, numerous well-known producers and a general air of sophistication – with a whiff of decadence for good measure.
-Other grape-based-spirit lovers may disagree, but the French spirit confidently wears the crown in this particular area, with the best Cognac expressions exchanging hands for many thousands of pounds.
+It has a rich history and a general air of sophistication – with a whiff of decadence for good measure.
+Other grape-based-spirit lovers may disagree but the French spirit confidently wears the crown, with the best Cognac expressions exchanging hands for many thousands of pounds.

 Such a noble spirit starts off life in a rather unremarkable way – a low-alcohol, high-acid base wine made from the workhorse Ugni Blanc variety (the same grape as Trebbiano in Italy).
 But two distillations later, and these wines are transformed into an elegant spirit capable of ageing for several decades.

-The various terms you see on a bottle of Cognac is a clue to how long it has spent in French oak casks.
+The various terms you see on a bottle of Cognac offer a clue to how long it has spent in French oak casks.
 VS (‘Very Special’) is the youngest, and refers to those aged for two years and ideal for mixing; VSOPs (‘Very Superior Old Pale’) spend at least four years in cask; XO (‘Extra Old’) are aged for a minimum of a decade, but usually much longer.
-Single-vintage Cognacs exist, too, and must be the product of just one year.
+Single-vintage Cognacs exist, too, and must be the product of just one year’s grape harvest.

 a glass of cognac in front of a roaring fire

-Each spirit was blind-tasted at this year’s IWSC by an expert panel, including Speciality Drinks head buyer Dawn Davies MW and writer and presenter Neil Ridley.
+Each spirit was blind-tasted at this year’s IWSC by an expert panel, including Edward Bates, buyer for Jeroboams, and presenter and Club Oenologique contributing editor Joel Harrison.

-Cognac may be dominated by the ‘big four’ houses of Hennessy, Courvoirsier, Rémy Martin and Martell, but scratch under the surface and you’ll discover some excellent examples from some of the region’s lesser-known names.
+Cognac may be dominated by the ‘big four’ houses of Hennessy, Courvoirsier, Rémy Martin and Martell, but scratch under the surface and you’ll discover how times are changing for the spirit – propelled by a particular focus on provenance.

 cognac ageing in barrels in a cellar in france